sinamomken/mvvm-notes/README.md

     ```

 ## Key Benefits
-  * None of the business logic is done in the activity.
+  * None of the business logic is done in the activity java code.